What is “contextualization”?

 That means we notice new things as our circumstances change.
-It also means that we naturally overlook or under-emphasize certain aspects of the text that lie outside our common experience.
+It also means that we naturally overlook or under-emphasize certain aspects of the text that lie outside our everyday experience.

-In humility, we need a model of contextualization that takes seriously this interaction between text, read, and context.
+In humility, we need a model of contextualization that takes seriously this interaction between text, reader, and context.

 I won’t offer a “definition” now.
 But I will present some of the suggestions of others in the next post.
 Then, I’ll give a sample of definitions from mostly evangelical scholars.